zk1989/learning_algorithms/readme.md

+Initially this repo was meant to record my progress while going through the "Grokking Algorithms", but in the process it's expanded to include stuff beyond the book's content.
+All comments in the files are mine, I also renamed some variables and made sure the code is correct.
+Unless stated otherwise, core of the code snippets comes from the book.

 # Grokking Algorithms (2nd edition, 2024)

 > **NOTE:** I do NOT recommend this book.
-> It turned out to be full of mistakes that I list in a separate .md file.
+> It turned out to be full of mistakes, mostly regarding code.
+> It includes multitude of repetitions and blank pages, just in order to make it look larger.
 > I learned more by hunting those mistakes rather than reading the book.

 These are the questions I asked myself while reading _Grokking Algorithms_.